 These activities also keep kids focused for longer periods.
 They learn patience while finishing small tasks step by step.

-For even more creative movement-based ideas, check out 17 Pipe Cleaner Crafts for Kids That Are Fun to Twist Together and add variety to playtime at ho
+For even more creative movement-based ideas, check out 17 Pipe Cleaner Crafts for Kids That Are Fun to Twist Together.

 Why Fine Motor Activities for Preschoolers Matter